seleniumbase/SeleniumBase/README.md

 <a id="how_seleniumbase_works"></a>
 ### ![http://seleniumbase.com](https://cdn2.hubspot.net/hubfs/100006/images/super_logo_tiny.png "SeleniumBase") **How SeleniumBase Works:**

-At the core, SeleniumBase works by extending Nosetests and Pytest as a direct plugin to each one.
-This plugin is activated by using "``--with-selenium``" as a command line argument when running Nosetest/Pytest.
-When activated, Selenium-WebDriver automatically spins up web browsers for tests, and then gives those tests access to the SeleniumBase libraries through the base class.
+At the core, SeleniumBase works by extending Pytest and Nosetests as a direct plugin to each one.
+This plugin is activated by using "``--with-selenium``" as a command line argument when running Pytest/Nosetest.
+When activated, Selenium-WebDriver automatically spins up web browsers for tests, and then gives those tests access to the SeleniumBase libraries through the base class, [found here](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/fixtures/base_case.py).
 (NOTE: By default, Pytest now activates the SeleniumBase selenium plugin by default if the test class inherits the SeleniumBase BaseCase class.)

 Once you've activated the main selenium plugin, you can use "``--browser=chrome``" to specify the web browser to use (Default = "Chrome").
 You can also include additional plugins for additional features such as "``--with-testing_base``" (for logging data/screenshots on test failures) and "``--demo_mode``" (for highlighting elements & slowing test runs).
 There are also other plugins available such as "``--with-db_reporting``", "``--with-s3_logging``", and more.